 #3.
 Create a portfolio of samples

-A portfolio is a way to put your best works in a single file or document for easy access.
+A portfolio is a way to put your best work in a single file or document for easy access.
 The projects you’ve done before should be the content of this portfolio.

-If you’re just starting out, do not shy away from carrying out small projects, as they would form your portfolio.
+If you’re just starting out, do not shy away from carrying out small projects, as they will form your portfolio.

 Your portfolio can be used as a resource when you apply for jobs.
 It can also be used to show employers evidence of your writing experience and written communication skills.

 This can be done by joining relevant professional organizations and attending seminars and conferences.
 Also, go to events where IT, scientific, and medical practitioners may gather.
 It’s also a good way to build your network.